 Registering with Your Municipality

 Note that you must make an appointment at the local City Office within five days of your arrival to the Netherlands.
-There you will receive your Dutch citizens service number.
-Contact our team of local professionals that can help you make sure everything is taken care of once you and your family land in the country.
+There, you will receive your Dutch citizens service number.
+Contact our team of local professionals that can help you settle in with ease once you and your family land in the country.

 Manage Your Documents Online with DigiD

-Some government services can be available for you online if you get a DigiD account.
+Some government services are available online with a DigiD account.
 This government app allows you to prove your identity online without needing to provide any type of travel document, such as your passport or ID card.
 You can only sign up for it online.
 A Dutch cell phone number and a Dutch citizen’s service number are necessary in order to complete the application.

 Make It Easy with Our Home-Finding, Moving, Settling-In, and Other Essential Services.Get started